-“National Flood Safety Awareness Week is the perfect time to download the app and to start preparing,” added Brown.
+“National Flood Safety Awareness Week is the perfect time to download the app and to start preparing,” added Wilkins.

 The app is the latest in the series of Red Cross emergency preparedness apps that put lifesaving information right in the hands of people whenever and wherever they need it.
-The expert advice in Red Cross apps, which also includes apps for First Aid, tornadoes, hurricanes, wildfires, earthquakes and pet safety, has been used to help save lives during disasters and medical emergencies.
+The expert advice in Red Cross apps, which also includes appsfor First Aid, tornadoes, hurricanes, wildfires, earthquakes and other services, has been used to help save lives during disasters and medical emergencies.
 Red Cross apps have been downloaded on nearly 4 million mobile devices.